What is the US E2 Visa Success Rate?

 What is the E2 visa success rate?

-The E2 classification remains a popular route into US business for foreign nationals.
+In 2019, the E2 visa success rate was 89%.
 According to Department of State figures, the average approval rate over the past five years is approximately 80%, with the majority of applications made by citizens of Japan, Germany, France, Canada and Great Britain.

-While the majority of applications are approved, at 20%, the refusal rate remains sizable, showing a notable proportion of applications fail to make the cut.
+While the majority of applications are approved, the 20% refusal rate in recent years remains sizable, showing a notable proportion of applications fail to make the cut.

 From our own extensive experience of E2 visas, those that are refused tend to have been compiled without professional advice, and as such are more susceptible to falling foul of the E-2 eligibility and/or evidentiary requirements.